Success is the best revenge, or so they say.

 - A cultivated skill

 This list isn’t meant to be all-inclusive, and I understand everything here doesn’t apply to everybody.
-The point is that if you’re reading this, you likely have a few things in your life that you can be grateful for.
+The point is that if you’re reading this, you likely have a few things you can be grateful for in your life.

 Channel the Energy